-- LHA\SWITCH: Switch on or off output of LHA event files.
+- LHA_SWITCH: Switch on or off output of LHA event files.
 Default is set to false.
-Note that LHA event file output is not yet available for diboson plus jet or triboson plus jet processes. - LHA\FILE: Name of output LHA event file.
-Default is "event.lhe". - HEPMC\SWITCH: Switch on or off output of HEPMC event files.
+Note that LHA event file output is not yet available for diboson plus jet or triboson plus jet processes. - LHA_FILE: Name of output LHA event file.
+Default is "event.lhe". - HEPMC_SWITCH: Switch on or off output of HEPMC event files.
 Default is set to false.
-Note that HEPMC event file output is not yet available for diboson plus jet or triboson plus jet processes.

-- HEPMC\FILE: Name of output HEPMC event file.
-Default is "event.hepmc". - UNWEIGHTING\SWITCH: Option for event weights.
+Note that HEPMC event file output is not yet available for diboson plus jet or triboson plus jet processes. - HEPMC_FILE: Name of output HEPMC event file.
+Default is "event.hepmc". - UNWEIGHTING_SWITCH: Option for event weights.
 If set to true, events are unweighted (event weight = +1).
 If set to false, events are weighted.
-Default is set to false. - PREMAXW\FRAC: The fraction of phase space points used in the last iteration in order to calculate/estimate the premaximal weight that is needed in the first step of the unweighting procedure.
-Those phase space points are not used to actually generate unweighted events.
-Default is 0.005.
-After all events are unweighted, the maximal weight is again calculated and a reweighting procedure is applied.
-The premaximal weight helps to reduce unneccessary I/O. - TAUMASS: Option to include the mass of $\tau$ leptons in the event files.
+Default is set to false. - PRENEVUNW: The number of events used in the last iteration in order to calculate/estimate the premaximal weight that is needed in the first step of the unweighting procedure.
+Default is 1000.
+After all events are unweighted, the maximal weight is again calculated and a reweighting procedure is applied. - TAUMASS: Option to include the mass of τ leptons in the event files.
 This option is only available for the vbf processes.
 Default is set to false.